Skip to content

 Sri Ranganathaswami Temple, Tiruchirapalli

 The temple of Meenakshi Amman, a masterpiece of 17th century Dravidian architecture, is a must see when visiting South India.
-Scheduling a day trip from Saratha Vilas is a good idea that avoids having to spend too much time in Madurai which has become a very active city.
+A day trip from Saratha Vilas offers the full temple experience, without the challenges of staying in a city.

 Sri Ranganathaswami temple in Tiruchirapalli, Srirangam, is the largest living Hindu temple.
-This temple, which has the dimensions of a city, has seven walls and covers an area of 63 hectares.
+This temple covers an area of 63 hectares, the size of a small city.

 Brihadisvara Temple, Thanjavur